pamaury/qemu-ot/docs/opentitan/flashgen.md

 when using the `-d in_asm` and/or `-d exec` option switches.

-If an ELF file with the same radix as a binary file is located in the directory of the binary file, or its location is specified with on the command line, the path to the ELF file is encoded into the flash image into a dedicated debug section.
+If an ELF file with the same radix as a binary file is located in the directory of the binary file, or its location is specified in the command line, the path to the ELF file is encoded into the flash image within a dedicated debug section.

-The OT flash controller emulation, when the stored ELF file exists, attemps to load the symbols from this ELF file into QEMU disassembler.
+The OT flash controller emulation, when the stored ELF file exists, attempts to load the symbols from this ELF file into QEMU disassembler.
 This enables the QEMU disassembler - used with the `in_asm`/`exec` QEMU options - to output the name of each executed function as an addition to the guest PC value.